 First a disclaimer: before you start engaging potential customers, make sure you are engaging the right ones.
 There is nothing more fruitless than trying to sell a prospect on something they aren’t interested in.
 Understanding WHO to talk to is just as important as WHAT you will say.

 Being more creative and strategic in how you get new customers can make all the difference.
 With some planning and consistency, using some of these methods can be very effective and won’t break your marketing budget.

 For now, we’ll assume you’ve done the homework on what your target market is and who your ideal customer is.
 Now that you’re armed with a focus and a message, you can try any of these ideas and you’ll be talking to new prospects and closing deals in just a few weeks.
-Here’s 7 tips to jump start your effort!
+Here are 7 tips to jump-start your effort!